maxxiimo/the-front-end-manifesto/chp7-susy.md

 Susy
 ====

-In [Chapter 6][] we introduced the first component of Responsive Web Design, flexible grids, and in that introduction I mentioned [Susy][], a [Compass][]-based grid system that could handle all the heavy lifting of math calculations for you:
+In [Chapter 6][] we introduced the first component of Responsive Web Design, flexible grids, and in that introduction I mentioned [Susy][], a [Compass][]-based grid system that could handle the heavy lifting of math calculations for you:

 > Your markup.
 Your design.
 Our math.
 >